mjordan/islandora_bagger/README.md

 * An [Islandora Bagger](https://github.com/mjordan/islandora_bagger) microservice
 * [Islandora 8](https://github.com/Islandora-CLAW/islandora)
 * [Context](https://www.drupal.org/project/context) if you want to define which Islandora Bagger configuration files to use other than the default file.
+A requirement of Islandora so it should already be installed.

 ## Installation